FunkyMuse/MediaPicker/imagepicker/README.md

         }, ::loadImage)
 ```

-4. How to use multi pickers
+4. How to use multi picker and check out [how to customize multi image picker](https://github.com/CraZyLegenD/MediaPicker/wiki/Multi-image-video-picker-customization)
 ```kotlin
     //simple usage without customizations
     MultiImagePicker.showPicker(this){ doSomethingWithImageList(it) }